What happened in the 1990s ?

-Another movie which influenced teen fashion was ‘Jawbreakers’ which released in the late 1990s.
-In the movie, the cast sports colorful mini skirts, short crop tops, tight fitting bustiers, and pants, floral slip dresses in bright colors particularly hot fuchsia and florescent colors and high heels and these became very trendy among young people.
+Another movie that influenced teen fashion was ‘Jawbreakers’ which was released in the late 1990s.
+In the movie, the cast sports colorful mini skirts, short crop tops, tight-fitting bustiers, and pants, floral slip dresses in bright colors particularly hot fuchsia and fluorescent colors, and high heels, and these became very trendy among young people.

 Animal prints and other bright bold prints can be seen, on skirts, blazers, shirts.
 Chequered prints were also popular.

 In contrast to this cuteness was the dark and mysterious Gothic fashion style.